 • LANDSCAPE – Park and City Sessions

-Landscape family portraits, because of the warm setting sun and 40 minute window, the soft, non-direct light, the close proximity to parking, and the unstructured style, is ideal choice for younger families.
+Landscape family portraits, because of the warm setting sun and 40-minute window, the soft, non-direct light, the close proximity to parking, and the unstructured style, is the ideal choice for younger families.

 • SEASCAPE – Beach Sessions

-Frequently, when our clients arrive to beach for their Seascape Session and witness other photographers either in the process of photographing families or already finished, they will panic, fearing they’ve missed their moment.
-However, please remind yourself to take notice the squinting eyes, harsh shadows and shiny skin – you’ll then recall why we are waiting for the more appropriate, warm golden light…
+Frequently, when our clients arrive at the beach for their Seascape Session and witness other photographers either in the process of photographing families or already finished, they will panic, fearing they’ve missed their moment.
+However, please remind yourself to take notice the squinting eyes, harsh shadows, and shiny skin – you’ll then recall why we are waiting for the more appropriate, warm golden light…